codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

             -----END CERTIFICATE-----
 {% endhighlight yaml %}

-## Access modes for Runtimes
-Codefresh supports three different access modes for GitOps Runtimes:
-* Tunnel-based, the default mode, automatically enabled when ingress-based access is not defined in the installation command.
-* Ingress-based, uses an ingress controller, which, depending on the type of ingress controller, may need to be configured both before and after installation.
-* Service-mesh-based, which may also need to be configured before and after installation.
-This mode requires explicitly disabling the tunnel- and ingress-based modes in the installation command.

-See [Ingress controller configuration](/#ingress-controller-configuration) in this article.

 ## Step-by-step Hybrid GitOps Runtime installation
 Install the Hybrid GitOps Runtime via Helm from the Codefresh UI.